by Sam Leaver

 We’re all a little guilty of spending too much time on our smart phones and devices but this is the perfect opportunity to capture those special moments, so take hundreds or pictures and videos.
 Be sure to ask a trustworthy stranger to take a picture of you with your whole group.

-We’ll find cover all of the family, with no upper age limits on our policies and cover is available for hundreds of medical conditions including heart conditions, diabetes and cancer.
+We aim to find cover all of the family, with no upper age limits on our policies and cover is available for hundreds of medical conditions including heart conditions, diabetes and cancer.

 Insurance for pre-existing medical conditions